-17. A man who stands for nothing, will fall for anything.
+17. A man who stands for nothing will fall for anything.

 18. The price of freedom is death.

 19. Here I am, back in Mecca.
-I am still traveling, trying to broaden my mind, for I’ve seen too much of the damage narrow-mindedness can make of things, and when I return home to America, I will devote what energies I have to repairing the damage
+I am still travelling, trying to broaden my mind, for I’ve seen too much of the damage narrow-mindedness can make of things, and when I return home to America, I will devote what energies I have to repairing the damage

 20. I am neither a fanatic nor a dreamer.
 I am a black man who loves peace, and justice, and loves his people.